-When it comes to effective preventative dentistry, a dental cleaning (or prophylaxis) is a great place to start.
+When it comes to effective prevention of periodontal disease and tooth loss, a dental cleaning (or prophylaxis) is a great place to start.
 Most patients should plan on seeing your dentist every 6 months for their “Recare “appointments.
 Some patients who have had previous periodontal therapy or periodontal surgery for oral bone infection are often seen every 3 months.
 However, if you notice any pain or irregularities with your mouth, jaw, teeth, or gums between Recare appointments you should call to have that evaluated, as waiting longer may allow greater damage to occur.
 During these visits your dentist and dental hygienist will do a thorough examination, a deep cleaning to remove plaque calculus (or tartar) and stain and possibly take necessary X-rays and perform a fluoride treatment.

 What does a hygiene exam consist of?